 NOT Function

-Returns the inverse of the logical statements or the boolean value in Excel.
+An Excel Logical Function that returns the inverse of the logical statements or the boolean value.

 What is the NOT Function?

-The NOT function returns the inverse of the logical statements or the boolean value in Excel.
-So, for example, when the conditions evaluate as TRUE, the use of the NOT function will return the result as FALSE and vice versa.
+So, for example, when the conditions are evaluated as TRUE, the use of the NOT function will return the result as FALSE and vice versa.

 The NOT is one of the most intriguing functions you might find while working in Excel.
 Think of the function this way: someone asks you for directions towards Yellowstone National Park, and you tell them, "It’s in the South.”